 As a 6-year-old child, Ruby Bridges became a symbol of courage and equality when she desegregated an all-white elementary school in New Orleans, escorted past a screaming mob by federal marshals.
 Now, she calls the next generation of young activists to step up for what's right!
 In this beautiful gift book, Bridges uses her own story to show young readers how even the youngest of us can work for change.
 With historical photographs, jacket art using Norman Rockwell's painting The Problem We All Live With, and more, this is an empowering and powerful call to action for both children and adults.

 12-year-old Eva Evergreen is getting desperate: she only has until her birthday to earn the rank of Novice Witch, or she'll lose her magic forever — but she struggles to cast simple spells and falls asleep if she overdoes it.
 With a month to go, she travels to the seaside town of Auteri, where the major allows her to stay if she can protect them from the Culling, a destructive magical storm.
 It's not long before she's come up with a clever idea to win over the town: a "semi-magical fixes" repair shop that allows her to combine the magic she has with some technological know-how.
 But with the Culling drawing nearer, will Eva's pinch of magic be enough?
-This charming and creative fantasy celebrates ingenuity and persistence, perfect for fans of Kiki's Delivery Service and Aru Shah and the End of Time.
+This charming and creative fantasy celebrates ingenuity and persistence, perfect for fans of Kiki's Delivery Service.
+Eva's story continues in Eva Evergreen and the Cursed Witch.

 In the early 20th century, the young women who got jobs painting watch and gauge dials with glowing radium paint were considered lucky; they were well-paid, and surrounded by dust that would supposedly make them healthy — and literally made them glow.
 But the corporations didn't tell them about the dangers of radium exposure.
 When they started to get sick, the women tried to seek justice, only to be slandered by company management who claimed that they were dying of syphilis and other diseases.
 With their days numbered, the Radium Girls knew they had to win their case — not for themselves, but to protect generations of workers after them.
 This young reader adaptation of the best-selling adult book The Radium Girls tells the story of these courageous women and their groundbreaking battle for workers' rights to safety.